 George Brown College students who are sponsored under Second Career will receive ongoing support throughout their studies.
-The Community Partnerships Office will provide students with programs and services as well as regular updates received from the Ministry of Advanced Education and Skills Development.
+The Community Partnerships Office will provide students with programs and services as well as regular updates received from the Ministry of Training, Colleges and Universities.

 Proof of Funding Deadlines

 For students starting in September 2017, the deadline is August 11, 2017.
 Please bring your signed contract to the Student Service Centre of either the Waterfront, St James, or Casa Loma Campus.

 It is essential that second career students understand the various College departments and institutions that are working together to administer and coordinate the Second Career program.
 It is the student’s responsibility to proactively seek help or ask questions with regards to the information they need from the relevant office or institution.

 As a Second Career student, it is important to identify reliable sources of information for multiple aspects of your educational experience, because both the College and MTCU systems are large and no one department will hold all subject matter expertise.
 Misinformation can delay Second Career processes or cause funding problems.

 Keep Asking Questions

 Don’t be afraid to seek advice or to ask questions.
 Keep seeking clarification if your questions have not been fully addressed and always follow up on administrative processes and transactions.
 It is important for all students, but especially Second Career funded students, to take control of their education.
 If you are having communication challenges with staff, ask to speak to a manager or other staff member.

 Need to meet with someone to discuss an issue related to Second Career?
 Call or make an appointment with the Second Career Program Officer.